gstew5/cs4100-sp19/doc/codegen.md

     | var u32    //var i: Push the value at stack position fp+i
     | store u32  //store i: x <- pop(); store x at stack position fp+i
     | branch     //stack = ...
 Vbool(b) Vloc(target) STACK_TOP: branch to target if b=true

+Instructions or Labels
+il ::= i         //An "il" is either an instruction
+     | l:        //or a label "l" followed by a colon ":", as in "Lmain:".
 ```
 ### Example: Values